dkallen78/Mathemagicus-Version-2.0/README.md

 Included in this project are the html, css, and js files.
 Also included is a .rar file with all the assets used in the game.

-### Up next: maybe number rounding or comparisons(\<, \>), eliminating redundancy, achievements, more spell animations
+### Up next: maybe number rounding or comparisons(\<, \>), eliminating redundancy, three more achievements, more spell animations

 I've got a program that does number rounding that I might put in if I find the right way to implement it.
 The same thing goes for comparisons, but they're a bit trickier.

 I've also got a lot of code redundancy that I can likely remove.
 Some of my code is the way it is because it works, not because it's the most effecient way to do things.
 I want to go through the whole program at a later point and simplify things.

-People like achievements.
-I'm coming up with a list of achievements and looking for cool icons that might be suitable.
-I think I'm going to have 3 levels of each achievement: bronze, silver, and gold.
-The levels will be determined by how many times you've gotten that achievement.
+I want three more achievements!

 I want more spell animations like J. Jonah Jameson wants Spiderman pictures.

+## 12/09/17

+### Update

+I've put in achievements!
+Currently I only have nine but I want to bump that up to 12, I just need to think of three more...

+The achievements are visible in the Liber Mathemagicus and most have three levels: bronze, silver, and gold.
+Once the player has earned the achievement, they will be able to see what they did to earn it.

 ## 11/29/17